Partnering With Parents in Selecting the Best Learning Environment for Each Student

 DCSD Open Enrollment Windows

 Round One applications are accepted for the following school year on a space available basis.
-Waiting lists, which are prioritized according to Board of Education Policy JCA/JFB-R, will be created if applicants exceed space available at the requested school.
+Waiting lists, which are prioritized according to Board of Education Policy JCA/JFB-R, will be created if the number of applicants exceeds space available at the requested school.
 NOTE: Round One applications are NOT "first come, first served,"

 If a student is not accepted at a school during the first round choice enrollment, the student will remain on the school’s prioritized waitlist and be carried over to the second round choice enrollment.